gsouf/google-url/README.md

 * es (spannish)
 * ru (russian)

-more are incoming over the time...
+more are comming over the time, but because the language management is going to change soon we dont want to implement too many right now (dont be affraid about using them it's only internal changes).

 Support - Contact
 -----------------